Home : Linux :

 Servers

 I've been working with/using Apache, Sendmail, DNS and Samba for a number of years.
-I started using Qmail/vmailmgr/Courier/SquirrelMail a couple of years ago.
+I started using Qmail/vmailmgr/Courier/SquirrelMail a couple of years ago... all lots of years now and most of this stuff is pretty old.
+Moving to new hardware and Debian has motivated me to add some Sendmail notes (below).

 Most servers are relatively easy to setup on a basic level.
 A text editor and/or Webmin will do the job.
 Tools like linuxconf and Mandrake wizards just cause headaches.